itsabdessalam/webpack-boilerplate/README.md

-├── .prettierrc.json    # This is the configuration file for Prettier ├── .eslintrc.json      # This is the configuration file for ESLint ├── .stylelintrc.json   # This is the configuration file for stylelint ├── index.html          # This is the file where Webpack serve content ├── package.json        # This file tells npm which packages to install for your project ├── README.md
+├── .prettierrc.json    # This is the configuration file for Prettier ├── .eslintrc.json      # This is the configuration file for ESLint ├── .stylelintrc.json   # This is the configuration file for stylelint ├── commitlint.config.js # This is the configuration file for commitlint ├── index.html          # This is the file where Webpack serve content ├── package.json        # This file tells npm which packages to install for your project ├── README.md